-Regardless of whether he or she abstained from participating in the City decision to award or enter into a contract, no elected or appointed City officer, or employee having
+Regardless of whether he or she abstained from participating in the City decision to award or enter into a contract, no elected or appointed City officer, or employee having the power or duty to perform an official act or action, related to a contract or transaction, shall:

-- 1. have or thereafter acquire an interest in such contract or transaction; or - have an interest in any business entity representing advising or appearing on behalf of, whether paid or unpaid, any person involved in such contract or transaction: or - 3. have solicited or accepted present or future employment with a person or business entity involved in such contract or transaction; - 4. have solicited, accepted or granted a present or future gift, favor, service or thing of value from or to a person involved in such contract or transaction; or - have encouraged, made or accepted any ex parte or unilateral applications or communication where a determination is to be made after a public hearing and such public employee fails to make the contents of the communication a part of the record.
+A. have or thereafter acquire an interest in such contract or transaction; or

+- B. have an interest in any business entity representing advising or appearing on behalf of, whether paid or unpaid, any person involved in such contract or transaction; or - C. have solicited or accepted present or future employment with a person or business entity involved in such contract or transaction; - D. have solicited, accepted or granted a present or future gift, favor, service or thing of value from or to a person involved in such contract or transaction; or - E. have encouraged, made or accepted any ex parte or unilateral applications or communication where a determination is to be made after a public hearing and such public employee fails to make the contents of the communication a part of the record.